 - This will automatically squeeze the dataset into the full page.

-Read More: How to Print Excel Sheet in A4 Size (4 Ways)
+Read More: How to Print Sheet on One Page in Excel

-2. Alter Page Orientation to Print in Full Page
+2. Altering Excel Page Orientation to Print in Full Page

 Our second way is based on the page orientation where you can change our dataset in either landscape mode or portrait mode.
 By default, the page is in portrait mode.
 Here, if you print your dataset in portrait mode then more rows will be printed whereas if you print your dataset in landscape mode then more columns will be printed.
 So, it is necessary to select the orientation based on your dataset format.